 - Volunteering to administer controlled substances

-Spotting these signs before serious consequences is key.
-And consequences can be serious.
-Hospital intervention can result in state-level involvement, a loss of license, lawsuits, and medical negligence charges.
+Spotting these signs before serious consequences is key, as these consequences can be serious.
+This includes interventions that can result in state-level involvement, a loss of license, lawsuits and medical negligence charges.

 What About a Colleague Who’s Under the Influence?